Table of Contents[Hide][Show]

 Writing a Compelling Appeal Letter

 Your appeal letter should directly address Sun Life’s reasons for denial and explain, with supporting evidence, why you meet the policy’s definition of disability.
+A strong, clear letter connects the medical and vocational evidence to the policy terms, making your case as persuasive as possible.

 Stay Ahead of Deadlines